-We identified a material weakness in our internal control over financial reporting as part of management's assessment.
-If we are unable to remediate this material weakness, or if we identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial results, or prevent fraud, and investor confidence in our company and the market price of our shares may be adversely affected.
+We identified material weaknesses in our internal control over financial reporting as part of management's assessment.
+If we are unable to remediate the remaining material weaknesses, or if we identify additional material weaknesses in the future or otherwise fail to maintain an effective application of internal controls, we may not be able to accurately or timely report our financial results, or prevent fraud, and investor confidence in our company and the market price of our shares may be adversely affected.

-As part of management's assessment of its internal control over financial reporting for the fiscal year ending December 31, 2018, management identified a material weakness as defined under the Exchange Act and by the U.S. Public Company Accounting Oversight Board, or PCAOB, in our internal control over financial reporting.
+As part of management's assessment of its internal control over financial reporting for the fiscal year ending December 31, 2019, management identified material weaknesses as defined under the Exchange Act and by the U.S. Public Company Accounting Oversight Board, or PCAOB, in our internal control over financial reporting.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual financial statements will not be prevented or detected on a timely basis.
-The material weakness identified relates specifically to the procure to pay process and the related internal controls supporting this area.
-The material weakness of the purchasing process, including lack of proper segregation of duties; (2) a lack of formal policies and procedures related to invoice payment authorization; (3) and a lack of adequate review over certain accounts payable functions, including vendor setup and maintenance, and review and approval of invoices for payment.
-The material weakness did not result in a restatement of our prior year financial statements.
+The material weaknesses identified relate specifically to, (1) the procure to pay process and the related internal controls supporting this area, (2) management's application of internal controls for information technology, and (3) the implementation of the new lease accounting standard IFRS 16 (remediated as of December 31, 2019).
+The material weaknesses did not result in a restatement of our prior year financial statements.
 See "Item 15.
 Controls and Procedures" for more information.
+As previously disclosed in the September 30, 2019 Interim Report, furnished on November 4, 2019, the Company determined that adjustments to certain of its previously issued interim financial statements were necessary, and the published March 31, 2019 and June 30, 2019 interim financial statements could no longer be relied upon.
+The adjustments related to the implementation of the new accounting standard adopted upon transition to IFRS 16.